One of the most common questions we get asked is – What type of finish should I put on my hardwood floors?

 That’s a great question to ask for two reasons, first because it can greatly affect the overall look and color of your floors, and second because it has a great impact on the durability of your floors.
 So obviously choosing the appropriate finish for you and your floors is very important.

-In this 4 part series of articles we will look at the main different types of finishes available (Part 1), discuss the different factors involved in choosing a finish (Part 2), how these finishes compare to each other and the important questions you need to ask yourself before deciding (Part 3), and finally which finishes we recommend as the best of the best heading into 2015 (Part 4).
+In this 4 part series of articles we will look at the main different types of finishes available (this article), discuss the different factors involved in choosing a finish ( Part 2 ), see how these finishes compare to each other, and the important questions you need to ask yourself before deciding ( Part 3 ), and finally which finishes we recommend as the best of the best ( Part 4 ).

 Let’s begin by looking at the different types of finish systems available.